 1) The shares vest quarterly over a three-year period from the grant date.

-2010 Director Compensation
+2011 Director Compensation

-The following table presents summary information for the year ended December 31, 2010 regarding the compensation of the non-employee members of our Board of Directors.
+The following table presents summary information regarding compensation of the non-employee members of our Board of Directors who served during any part of the fiscal year ended December 31, 2011.